sirpauley/SES/README.md

 4. Type in 'OLD PASSWORD'
 5. Type in 'NEW PASSWORD'
 6. Type in 'NEW PASSWORD RETYPE' same as new password
-+ If user forgot his/her old password type in 'OLD PASSWORD' the word 'RESET' all uppercase
++ If user forgot his/her old password type in 'OLD PASSWORD' the word 'RESET' all uppercase, then the new password in the other 2 password boxes

 ## Notes
 + Passwords is encrypted with md5
++ Login expires in 30 minutes